• Christmas Recipes

 • Candy Melts- Use different colors for different designs!

-Christmas Hot Cocoa Bombs ingredients
+Christmas Hot Cocoa Bombs ingredients in individual bowls and labeled.

-Silicone vs 3-Piece Molds
+Silicone Molds vs 3-Piece Molds

 When I first used my 3-Piece Molds- WOW!
 It was so easy and produced way more consistently good set pieces of chocolate.